thomasbyttebier/thomasbyttebier/about.md

 layout: default
 title: About
 permalink: /about/
+no-title: true
+meta-description: "About Thomas Byttebier: I design web sites, user experiences, interfaces, apps and all kinds of digital products.
+I research, talk to users, sketch flows and interactions.
+I prototype and test them.
+I simplify.
+I write accessible and semantic HTML and CSS."
 ---
 I'm Thomas Byttebier.
 I'm a freelance digital designer shaping, teaching and coding the web for almost two decades now.
 I want the digital products I touch to be delightful to use.
 I strongly believe good design reduces to the essence.